nolanimations/8DX-World-Mogi-Table-Bot/README.md

 *   **Table Generation is Slow:** Be patient!
 It can take 15-20 seconds or more for the website to fully process the screenshot and generate the final table.
 *   **OCR Isn't Perfect:** The technology for reading MKW screenshots is still new. **Always double-check the generated scores for mistakes.** The bot relies entirely on the accuracy of Lorenzi's OCR.

+If you encounter any issues or have suggestions regarding the MKWorld implementation, contact me on Discord: @nolanimations

 # Highlight Tag

 This fork also adds the ability to submit your own Tag, and it will be highlighted in magenta and surrounded by "*" signs on the OBS overlay.
 It will also be highlighted by asterisks in the clipboard output.